Mass production of Peugeot 2008 begins in Iran

-The production of Peugeot 2008 subcompact SUVs officially started in the central site of Iran Khodro Industrial Group (IKCO) in capital Tehran in a ceremony attended by the country’s President Hassan Rouhani.
+The production of Peugeot 2008 subcompact SUVs officially started in the central site of Iran Khodro Industrial Group in capital Tehran in a ceremony attended by the country’s President Hassan Rouhani, Press TV reported.

-Peugeot 2008 was the first product of an ambitious joint venture between the two companies and was based on an agreement that they signed to the same effect last year.
+Peugeot 2008 was the first product of an ambitious joint venture with Iran and was based on an agreement signed to this effect last year.

-It is already seen highly by Iran’s media which described it as a tangible outcome of a post-sanctions agreement with a Western state.
+Iran's media described it as a tangible outcome of a post-sanctions agreement with a Western state.

-Besides Iran, Peugeot 2008 is currently being produced in France, Brazil, China and Malaysia, as well.
+Besides Iran, Peugeot 2008 is currently being produced in France, Brazil, China and Malaysia.

 Peugeot — a member of PSA Group — signed an agreement worth €400 million with the IKCO last year for the joint production of 200,000 cars per year.